 That’s not all!
 During our 4 years living in Switzerland, we began an import business and continued it when we moved back to the US.
 “Dina-Marie’s European Flair” imported items from Spain, Poland, Switzerland, Italy – all my favorite shopping places!
 And, it was a profitable business – for awhile.

-You can see the inventory we have of hand-painted ceramic tile murals from Spain.
-We closed the import business before we started the vineyard and should have closed it sooner – we lost money on it towards the end.
+We eventually closed the import business before we started the vineyard and should have closed it sooner – we lost money on it towards the end.

 I am sure others think that I start and stop things a lot.
 It doesn’t matter!